MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/respond-to-customer-reviews.md

 You can respond to reviews of your app to let customers know you’re listening to their feedback.
 With a review response, you can tell customers about the features you’ve added or bugs you’ve fixed based on their comments, or get more specific feedback on how to improve your app.
 Your responses will be displayed in the Microsoft Store for all Windows 10 customers to see.
 You can also choose to send your response by email to the customer (if they haven’t opted out and are using a device running Windows 10, version 1803 or higher).

-To view your app's reviews and provide responses, find the app in your Windows Dev Center dashboard.
-In the left navigation menu, expand **Analytics** and then click **Reviews** to display the [Reviews report](reviews-report.md).
+To view your app's reviews and provide responses, find the app in [Partner Center](https://partner.microsoft.com/dashboard).
+In the left navigation menu, expand **Analyze** and then click **Reviews** to display the [Reviews report](reviews-report.md).
 Select **Respond to review** to provide your response.

 > [!TIP]
-> In addition to using the dashboard to respond to reviews, you can respond to reviews [programmatically](../monetize/submit-responses-to-app-reviews.md), or by using the [Dev Center app](https://www.microsoft.com/store/apps/dev-center/9nblggh4r5ws).
+> In addition to using Partner Center to respond to reviews, you can respond to reviews [programmatically](../monetize/submit-responses-to-app-reviews.md), or by using the [Dev Center app](https://www.microsoft.com/store/apps/dev-center/9nblggh4r5ws).

 By default, your response will be posted in the Store, directly below the original customer review.
 These responses will be visible to any customer viewing the Store on a Windows 10 device.
 If the customer who left the review is using a device running Windows 10, version 1803 or higher, and they haven't opted out of receiving email responses, a copy of your response will also be sent to that customer by email.
 You'll need to provide a valid email address in order to submit your response, which we will include in the email to the customer.
 They can then use this email address to contact you directly.